csetowhid/PHP-OOP/README.md

   - Class member variables are called properties.
   - Properties are variables of an object.
 They are the values associated with the object.
   - Properties are variable inside a class.

+  ## Constructor
+- A constructor is a special type of member function of a class which initializes objects of a class.

+- In OOP Constructor is a special method.
+It is called whenever you create an object using new keyword.

+- Constructors are automatically called when an object is created from a class